saneki-discontinued/node-toxcore/EVENTS.md

-avatarData          | AvatarDataEvent          | Emitted when avatar data is received. avatarInfo          | AvatarInfoEvent          | Emitted when avatar info is received. connectionStatus    | ConnectionStatusEvent    | Emitted when a friend's connection status changes. friendAction        | FriendActionEvent        | Emitted when a friend action (/me message). friendMessage       | FriendMessageEvent       | Emitted when a friend message is received. friendRequest       | FriendRequestEvent       | Emitted when a friend request is received.
+avatarData          | AvatarDataEvent          | Emitted when avatar data is received. avatarInfo          | AvatarInfoEvent          | Emitted when avatar info is received. connectionStatus    | ConnectionStatusEvent    | Emitted when a friend's connection status changes. fileControl         | FileControlEvent         | Emitted when file control info is received. fileData            | FileDataEvent            | Emitted when file data is received. fileSendRequest     | FileSendRequestEvent     | Emitted when someone requests to send a file. friendAction        | FriendActionEvent        | Emitted when a friend action (/me message). friendMessage       | FriendMessageEvent       | Emitted when a friend message is received. friendRequest       | FriendRequestEvent       | Emitted when a friend request is received.